A-Unix/A-Unix/README.md

-# Hi there, Atul this side.
+# Hi there, Atul 🧔‍♂️ this side.

-- 🔭 I’m currently working on more projects including Python and Shell.
-I'm also learning PHP programming language.
+- 🪄 I’m currently working on more projects including Python(🐍) and Shell(🐚).
+I'm also learning PHP(🖬) programming language.
-- 💠 I love programming a lot in Python and Shell, and I'm looking forward to making other scripts with you.
+- ♥️ I love programming a lot in Python(🐍) and Shell(🐚), and I'm looking forward to making other scripts with you.
 Going to be a great expert experience for me to work with you.<br>

 <p align="center">
   <a href="https://github.com/Atuls-git"  target="_blank">